rustasync/team/src/task-model/tasks.md

 ```

 The fact that the task *returns* instead of blocking is what gives the
-underlying thread an opportunity to go do other useful work (like calling `tick`
+underlying thread an opportunity to go do other useful work (like calling `complete`
-on a different task).
+on a *different* task).
 But how will we know when to try the original task's
-`tick` method again?
+`complete` method again?

-If you look back at the `tick` method, you may notice that there's an argument,
+If you look back at the `complete` method, you may notice that there's an argument,
 `wake`, that we glossed over.
 This argument is a trait object for the `Wake`
 trait: